jenna-tb-ekwealor/BIOL710/README.md

 ## Submission Instructions

 There will be a pre-lab and a lab report for each lab.
 The pre-lab will be completed individually via learnR and graded for completion.
-This is **due by the start of class on MONDAYS, except for Week 1, which is due Wednesday January 31**.
+This is **due by the start of class on MONDAYS, except for Week 1, which is due Wednesday**.
 Then during lab you will work in a team of three (or so) to complete a lab report in `R`.
 Both pre-labs and lab reports are submitted on Canvas (see below).
-The lab report is **due each class day by 11:59 pm**.
+The lab report is **due Wednesday by the end of class**.

 ## How to Submit Pre-Lab